awsdocs/amazon-emr-management-guide/doc_source/emr-studio-manage-studio.md

 ]
 ```

-To view history server pages, see [Diagnose Applications and Jobs with EMR Studio](emr-studio-debug.md)\.
+To view history server pages, see [Diagnose applications and jobs with EMR Studio](emr-studio-debug.md)\.
 You can also connect to the master node of the cluster using SSH to view application web interfaces\.
-For more information, see [View Web Interfaces Hosted on Amazon EMR Clusters](emr-web-interfaces.md)\.
+For more information, see [View web interfaces hosted on Amazon EMR clusters](emr-web-interfaces.md)\.

 ## Update an Amazon EMR Studio<a name="emr-studio-update-studio"></a>